PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Introduction

-In experiments, the proposed PaCa-ViT model is tested on CIFAR-100~\cite{krizhevsky2009learning} and ImageNet-1000~\cite{deng2009imagenet} image classification, and MS-COCO object detection and instance segmentation~\cite{lin2014microsoft}.
-Compared with prior arts, it obtains better performance in classification and comparable performance in detection and segmentation.
-The learned clusters are also semantically meaningful and shed light on designing more discriminative yet interpretable ViT models.
+In experiments, the proposed PaCa-ViT model is tested on the ImageNet-1k~\cite{deng2009imagenet} image classification, the MS-COCO object detection and instance segmentation~\cite{lin2014microsoft} and the MIT-ADE20k semantic segmentation~\cite{zhou2019semantic}.
+It obtains consistently better performance across the three tasks than some strong baseline models including the Swin-Transformers~\cite{liu2021swin} and the PVTv2 models~\cite{wang2021pvtv2}.